 St. Stephen’s seeks to integrate religious and spiritual formation into the overall curriculum and life of our school community.
 Our school encourages our students to form a global perspective.
 We embrace differences and affirm the innate worth of all people.

 - Established: 1971

 - Educating students from 15 months old – Grade 8

-- St. Stephen’s Episcopal School is a member of the National Association of Episcopal Schools and Houston Area Independent Schools.
+- St. Stephen’s Episcopal School, Houston, is a member of the following organizations.

 St. Stephen’s Episcopal School—Houston nurtures each child’s academic, creative, and spiritual potential.

 We see a future where young people lead with compassion, acceptance and a holistic view of the world.
 Our students are the future; they are our hope and promise for a more caring human community.
 To nurture that future, our faculty and staff seek to instill the Core Values in our students and strive to weave these values into the community.

 The Church and School share the following six Core Values.

 - Future: We cherish the future.